isaaccalvis/NinjaCockatoo_Engine/docs/index.md

 [Releases](https://github.com/isaaccalvis/Socialist_Engine/releases)

 ### Use Scene
 You will find at folder Library/Scenes the file PhysicsScene.sscene, you can load it dragging on the engine or using the load scenes panel.
 Theres a Sphere with a camera that have a rigidBody, you can move & shot balls.
-Also you'll find 2 cubes, one with a RigidBody & another one with a RigidBody & Constraint, choose what constraint you want, de points, and connect them using the button at Constraint properties.
+Also you'll find 2 cubes, one with a RigidBody & another one with a RigidBody & Constraint, choose what constraint you want, the points, and connect them using the button at Constraint properties.

 ## Controls